teknogeek/get_schemas/README.md

                         Package identifier, e.g.: "com.myorg.appname"
                         (required for some operation modes) -v, --verbose         Verbose mode
-  -c, --clear           Whether or not the script should delete the decompiled
+  --clear               Whether or not the script should delete the decompiled
-                        directory after running (default: False)
+                        directory after running (default: False) --ci-cd               Ideal for running in CI/CD pipelines (default: False)
 ```

 ## Examples